-Ripe peaches are poached in bourbon and sugar.
-The sauce is then cooked and reduced to a luscious sauce that is drizzled over the peaches and topped with vanilla ice cream and fresh mint.
+Ripe peaches are poached in bourbon and sugar, the sauce is then cooked and reduced to a luscious sauce that is drizzled over the peaches and topped with vanilla ice cream and fresh mint.

 On the way home, my husband wanted to stop off and buy some bourbon.
 He’s a Scotch drinker, but enjoyed Maker’s 46 with a friend the weekend before and wanted to treat himself.
 I convinced him to let me take some and the bourbon poached peaches were born.
 Of course there wasn’t much convincing since he got to enjoy them Saturday evening and he was a happy man

 Go ahead, make them this weekend and impress your friends and family.
 They will think they’re eating at a fine restaurant.